versionone/VersionOne.Client.Requestor/TECHNICAL.md

 # 3. Backbone Forms and Model Binding Exercise

+Backbone Forms is an open source library for Backbone.js that makes creating model-bound HTML forms dead simple.
 This exercise will show you how Backbone Forms is used to make the Request editor and to simplify, using Backbone models, the request / response interaction we just demonstrated.

-Backbone Forms is an open source library for Backbone.js that makes creating model-bound HTML forms dead simple.

-For a better understanding, take a look at the overview of [Backbone Forms](https://github.com/powmedia/backbone-forms) before proceding.

 ## Simple Backbone Forms Example

-Or, for a summary understanding, here's one way a simple form is defined with Backbone Forms:
+For a quick overview of what Backbone Forms does, take a look at this example from the project's documentation:

 ```html
 <!-- Seriously, this is it: -->